CheeseEnj0yer/CheeseEnj0yer/README.md

 - 👋 Hi, I’m @CheeseEnj0yer
 - 👀 I’m interested in...
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate with nothing
-- 📫 Don't reach out, thank you
+- 📫 Don't reach out, thank you.

 <!---
 CheeseEnj0yer/CheeseEnj0yer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.